 - → has coherent and appropriate remuneration policies and practices which enable Oliver's to attract and retain Directors and executives who will create value for Shareholders; - → fairly and responsibly remunerates Directors and executives having regard to Oliver's performance, the performance of the executives and the general market environment; and - → has policies and procedures that are effective to attract, motivate and retain appropriately skilled and diverse people that meet Oliver's needs and that are consistent with Oliver's strategic goals and human resource objectives.

-The members of the RNC comprise Mark Richardson (Chair), Kathy Hatzis and John Diddams, each of whom are Non- executive Directors and all have appropriate qualifications and experience to enable the RNC to fulfil its role.
+The members of the RNC are each Non-executive Directors and have appropriate qualifications and experience to enable the RNC to fulfil its role.

 EXTERNAL REMUNERATION CONSULTANTS